fortrock/Customer-trends-data-analysis-SQL-Python-PowerBI/README.md

-# 👨🏻‍💻Customer Behavior Data Analyst Portfolio Project
+# 👨🏻‍💻Customer Behaviour Data Analyst Portfolio Project
-This project analyzes customer behavior to help businesses understand pain points and demands to adapt offerings, develop new features, and ensure products align with what customers truly want.The project encompasses all critical stages of data analysis, from data preparation and modeling to insight generation, visualization, and reporting.
+This project analyzes customer behaviour to help businesses understand pain points and demands to adapt offerings, develop new features, and ensure products align with what customers truly want.The project encompasses all critical stages of data analysis, from data preparation and modeling to insight generation, visualization, and reporting.

 ## 📌 Project Overview
 The goal of this project is to simulate a corporate-grade end-to-end data analytics workflow, demonstrating the ability to translate raw data into strategic business intelligence by: